skywind3000/quickmenu.vim/README.md

 - `action` is a piece of vimscript to be executed when a item is selected.
 - `help` will display in the cmdline if g:quickmenu_options contains `H`.

-Item will be treated as "static text" (unselectable) If `action` is empty. `text` starts with "#" represent a new section.
+Item will be treated as "static text" (unselectable) If `action` is empty. `text` starting with "#" represents a new section.

 Note that, script evaluation of `%{...}` is happened **before** quickmenu open, you can get  information from current document and display them in the menu, like current filename or word under cursor.